OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/password.md

 #### User Adoption ####

 As with any security best practices, consider “user adoption” while enforcing password policies – the key is to find the right balance between security and privacy.
-A password manager (discussed discussed here) and user-awareness trainings (Refer to Chapter 3) can reduce end-user push-back towards safer password best practices.
+A password manager (discussed discussed here) and user-awareness trainings (Refer to Chapter 3) can help gain the necessary buy-in and reduce end-user push-back towards safer password best practices.

 #### Tools & Templates ####